 Antoine Detaille, from Icons to Weirdos

 Some weeks ago, we had the enormous pleasure of visiting the private atelier of Antoine Detaille.
-Being out first visit to an artist working space, we felt half enthusiastic half shy, as sympathetic as we are, we understood how privileged we were.
+As it was our first visit to an artist's working space, we felt half enthusiastic, half shy, and we understood how privileged we were.

 The visit was a story of transformation.

-Antoine has spent his previous 18 years as part of the artist duo Hell'o.
+Antoine spent the previous 18 years as part of the artist duo Hell'o.
 We wanted to understand how that worked in practice.
 The compatibility was so high that they barely had disagreements and the pieces were organically developed by four hands and two creative minds.
-At the inception there was more exchange.
+At the conception of each piece, there was more exchange.

-Once the piece was thought, execution was a natural duo dance.
+Once the piece was conceived, execution was a natural duo dance.

 But there were differences.
 Differences that we would have never seen if the decision to split had not taken place.

 The inspiration came from his daughter, connected with colour and intuition.
-The first solo project was a collaboration with textile artist Shishi san, making tappestry out of her daughter drawings.
+The first solo project was a collaboration with textile artist Shishi San, making tapestries out of his daughter's drawings.

-The fear of not having equivalent income while being by himself made him rush.
-Antoine developed more that 200 drawings, interpreting different characters in a series called Weirdos
+The fear of not having a similar income while working on his own, made him rush.
+Antoine developed more than 200 drawings, interpreting different characters in a series called Weirdos

-It feels indeed weird watching an adult having some much fun.
+It does feel weird, surrounded as we are by constraints, watching an adult having so much fun.

-One could say that it contests, or opens an artistic dialogue with an exhibition hosted while being part of Hell'o, called ICONS.
+One could say that it challenges or opens an artistic dialogue with an exhibition he hosted while he was part of Hell'o, called ICONS.
 We let the audience decide.

-Professor in the university where he studied, Antoine invites their students to develop their art both commercially and purely artistically.
-The best tip he can think of is
+A professor at the university where he studied, Antoine invites his students to develop their art both commercially and purely artistically.
+The best advice he can give is

 produce.